JabRef/user-documentation/en/TranslatingGUI.md

 | [JabRef_tr.properties](https://github.com/JabRef/jabref/tree/master/src/main/resources/l10n/JabRef_tr.properties) | 1641 | 1623 | 18 | 98 |
 | [JabRef_vi.properties](https://github.com/JabRef/jabref/tree/master/src/main/resources/l10n/JabRef_vi.properties) | 1641 | 893 | 748 | 54 |
 | [JabRef_zh.properties](https://github.com/JabRef/jabref/tree/master/src/main/resources/l10n/JabRef_zh.properties) | 1641 | 1231 | 410 | 75 |

+### Directly in your web browser

+Github offers to edit the files directly without requiring to download them or to use git.

+To edit a file, click on the filename in the above tables, and then click on the pencil icon (to the top right-hand corner).
+When you are done, add a message at the bottom and click on "Propose file change" (as shown at [https://github.com/JabRef/help.jabref.org/blob/gh-pages/CONTRIBUTING.md#saving-the-changes](https://github.com/JabRef/help.jabref.org/blob/gh-pages/CONTRIBUTING.md#saving-the-changes)).
+Then, click on "Create pull request".
+You are done.
+Easy!

+#### Example for menus in Italian:

+1. Click on ``Menu_it.properties`` in the above tables.
+2. Click on the pencil
+3. Edit directly in the browser
+4. Click on "propose file change"
+5. Then, click on "create pull request"

+### Using Popeye

+See the *step-by-step guide* below.
+Instead of downloading the English files  (JabRef_en.properties and Menu_en.properties), use directly the ones for your language.

 ## Translating JabRef into a new language